Big Sky Community Storm Water Conservation Garden

 West Fork Restoration Project

-This project at the Moose Creek Flat Campground, north of Big Sky along the Gallatin, is a perfect example of our proactive nature and will help minimize the harmful affects of loving a river too much.
-We have initiated a plan to stabilize the stream banks and vegetation at this very popular site by creating access points that include a boat ramp, kayak launch, and trails, resulting in future improved water quality and fish habitat.
-This the project is the first in a series of projects to improve river access in Gallatin Canyon, next up: Deer Creek/Baetis Alley.
+The Gallatin River Task Force and the Custer Gallatin National Forest have a long-term partnership to restore streambanks and improve river access in Gallatin Canyon.
+The first project at the Moose Creek Flat Campground, north of Big Sky along the Gallatin, will help minimize the harmful effects of loving a river too much.
+We have initiated a plan to stabilize the stream banks and vegetation at this very popular site by creating access points that include a boat ramp, kayak launch, and trails, resulting in a future of improved water quality and fish habitat.
+This project will be followed by work at Deer Creek, Baetis Alley, and Doe Creek.

 Big Sky Sustainable Water Solutions Forum